Juul Lawsuit AttorneyJUUL Health Problems

 - From 2017 to 2018, e-cigarette use increased by 48% in middle school kids.

-- JUUL invested tens of thousands of dollars to get in the doors of schools, claiming it was anti-nicotine program.
-Teachers were asked to leave the classroom for the presentations.
-JUUL showed their products, exposing the youth to e-cigarettes and claiming it was safe.
+- JUUL invested tens of thousands of dollars to gain access to schools under the guise of an anti-nicotine program.
+Teachers were asked to leave classrooms for these presentations, exposing youth to e-cigarettes while claiming it was safe.

-- JUUL CEO Kevin Burns admits during an interview with CBS News that JUUL does not know the long-term effects of vaping.
+- JUUL CEO Kevin Burns admitted during an interview with CBS News that JUUL does not know the long-term effects of vaping.

 While JUUL has recently been in the news, the history of the e-cigarette product dates back more than 12 years.
 Here’s a JUUL timeline from launch to now.